itgrl-bex/wapi/dashboards/DashboardDevelopment.md

    3. Do not make changes related to other issues in this feature branch.
 5. Ensure that you are in the feature branch that you just created on your development workstation.

+## Dashboard editing

+### Create a new Dashboard

+   1. Log in to your service instance (https://<your_instance>.wavefront.com) as a user with the API Tokens permission.
+   2. Click `Dashboards` in the top left.
+      1. In the dropdown click `Create Dashboard`.
+      2. Name the dashboard by entering a name in the upper left.
+   3. Make all the required edits to your working copy of the dashboard.
+   4. Test the dashboard functionality.
+   5. Optimize your slow queries.
+   6. Test again and repeat as necessary.
+   7. Save the dashboard.
+   8. When ready to publish the dashboard:
+      1. After publishing, all edits must follow the workflow `Edit a published Dashboard`.
+      2. Click `Dashboards` in the top left.
+         1. In the dropdown click `All Dashboards`.
+      3. Search for your dashboard but do not open it.
+      4. Check the box next to your dashboard.
+      5. Click on `+ Tag` just under the search bar.
+      6. Choose or create the tag to publish the dashboard.
+         1. This tag is a configurable item.
+         2. The default tag is `published.dashboard`
+   9. You're done, and the pipeline will modify the ACLs.

+### Edit a published Dashboard

+Create and change your working copy of the dashboard:

+   1. Log in to your service instance (https://<your_instance>.wavefront.com) as a user with the API Tokens permission.
+   2. Navigate to the dashboard that you wish to change.
+   3. Click the &#8942;
+   4. Click Clone.
+   5. The name field should end in (Clone)
+   6. The url should end in -Clone
+      1. You can optionally set an identifier such as -Clone-1
+      2. The URL you set here will be the dashboardID of your working copy.
+   7. Make all the required edits to your working copy of the dashboard.
+   8. Save the dashboard.
+   9. Test the dashboard functionality.
+   10. Optimize your slow queries.
+   11. Test again and repeat as necessary.
+   12. You're ready to publish your changes.

 ## Retrieve the work that you have done in the SAAS visual editor

 ### Getting your API Token